 The Act allowed for the building of the Sacramento Deep Water Ship Channel.
 The channel was dug out to a depth of 30 feet and spans 43 miles from Suisun Bay to Washington Lake.
-It was a big undertaking and so the port didn’t open to shipping traffic until 1963.
+It was an enormous undertaking, so the port didn’t open to shipping traffic until 1963.

 Today the shipping operations at the port are run by SSA Marine.
 The port takes in and exports a lot of bulk, agricultural, breakbulk, and construction cargo, but no containers.
 The port is connected to three railways and several interstates.

 Dangers of Maritime Work

-Although the Port of Sacramento is not the busiest port in the state and does not do container shipping, it is still a dangerous place to work.
-All workers in ports and on the ships that come into ports face daily risks.
+Although the Port of Sacramento is not the busiest in the state and does not do container shipping, it is still a dangerous place to work.
+All workers in ports and on ships that come into ports face daily risks.

-To get to the port ships have to be able to come up the long channel.
-To maintain the right depth for the channel, dredging has to be done regularly and plays a bigger role in the functioning of the port than at other ports on the coast.
+To get to the port, ships have to be able to come up the long channel.
+To maintain the proper depth for the channel, dredging has to be done regularly and plays a bigger role in the functioning of the port than at other ports on the coast.

-In the port itself, longshore workers also face hazards on a daily basis.
-Working with cargo is risky business.
-If the crane lifting cargo fails in some way, it could drop a part or cargo on a worker.
+In the port itself, longshore workers also face hazards daily.
+Working with cargo is a risky business.
+If the crane lifting load fails, it could drop a part or cargo on a worker.
 This can easily lead to fatalities on the job.

 Legal Rights and Resources in Sacramento

 Thankfully there are maritime laws to help you get that money, but your employer may not want to provide it.
-When this happens you may need to file a claim through one of the many maritime laws to get the money you are owed.
+When this happens, you may need to file a claim through one of the many maritime laws to get the money you are owed.

-You have to ensure you don’t miss deadlines and that you file the paperwork correctly.
+You have to ensure you don’t miss deadlines and file the paperwork correctly.
 You may even have to face your employer’s lawyers in a trial.
-To ensure you get everything that you deserve and need to get well again, make sure you find a good maritime lawyer to guide and represent you.
+To ensure you get everything you deserve and need to get well again, find a good maritime lawyer to guide and represent you.